Two Pointer Techniques for Linked List Problems

 and l2

-acts like the slider, merging the two sorted linked lists.
-Alternatively, you can think of this process like protein synthesis, where l1
+acts like the zipper slider, merging the two sorted lists.

-The code also employs a common technique in linked list problems known as the "dummy head node" or dummy
+The code also uses a common technique in linked list problems called the "dummy head node".
+You can try it yourself—if you don't use the dummy

-Readers often ask, when should one use a dummy head node?
-Here's a summary: When you need to create a new linked list, using a dummy head node can simplify handling edge cases.
+Readers often ask me when to use a dummy head node.
+Here's a summary: When you need to create a new linked list, using a dummy head node can simplify edge case handling.

-For instance, when merging two sorted linked lists into a new sorted linked list, aren’t you creating a new list?
-Or when you want to split a linked list into two, aren’t you also creating new lists?
-In these situations, a dummy head node can help simplify edge case management.
+For example, when merging two sorted lists into a new sorted list, aren't you creating a new list?
+Or if you want to split a list into two lists, aren't you also creating new lists?
+In these scenarios, using a dummy head node can simplify edge case handling.

 Decomposing a Singly Linked List